-We can’t make things where we used to
+How growing cities are making it hard for makers

 While Silicon Valley itself grew from Stanford University and its relationship with the U.S. government and military research, some of its more recent history, such as the beginning of Hewlett-Packard and also of Apple Computer, Inc., began as inventions in garages.
 The garage in Silicon Valley symbolizes a particular kind of entrepreneurial spirit, where skies are blue and fields are green, and there is room for innovation and invention.
 For decades, Silicon Valley entrepreneurs have thrived on pushing boundaries, breaking rules, and “disrupting.”

-Yet, for all of that energy and effort, the popularity of its own inventions had an affect on the Silicon Valley housing market that has turned the land of entrepreneurial garages into a rule-bound, regulation-obsessed rental market.
+Yet, for all of that energy and effort, the popularity of its own inventions had an effect on the Silicon Valley housing market, turning the land of entrepreneurial garages into a rule-bound, regulation-obsessed rental market.
 This is not necessarily a good match for the innovative, “disruptive,” and entrepreneurial mindset of many Silicon Valley inhabitants.

 It is no wonder that so much software is created in Silicon Valley, for there are increasingly few spaces to create much else.
 Silicon Valley has grown and transformed dramatically and rapidly—along with the technology it has created.
 Many of the tools that enable the internet and mobile web, and nearly all of our communications, for business, government, entertainment, and to maintain our personal relationships, has been developed in Silicon Valley.
 To have a centralized location for an industry that has grown as fast as the technology sector has grown has required a plethora of people; many of us have relocated to Silicon Valley for technology industry jobs.